bagder/uncurled/start/contributing.md

 If the project still seems interesting, you can make your first move.

-Find an issue, fix a problem, improve the documention, something.
+Find an issue, fix a problem, improve the documentation, something.
 Make the change to the best of your ability and send it off to the project - following the rules and guidelines in the project.